|

 Roman Latin name meaning "from Caieta (Gaeta,

-place name Caieta derived from the Greek word kaiétas, meaning
+place name Caieta was derived from the Greek word kaiétas, meaning

 "cave," and Virgil tells us that Caieta